-Do you have a passion for crime writing?
-Are you fascinated by the use of forensic science to solve mysteries?
-Start your investigations with our world leading creative writing and forensics experts.
+Have a passion for crime writing?
+Fascinated by the use of forensic science to solve mysteries?
+Study with world-leading creative writing and forensics experts.

 Our creative writing and forensic science experts have joined forces to offer this unique course.
 It is for budding authors and scientists who want to write crime novels or non-fiction involving the use of forensic investigation and evidence.